huseyinpolat-ds/WS_2023_project/README.md

 ## Installation

-1. Install the necessary libraries such as Scrapy, Selenium, pandas, and other dependencies.
+1. Install the necessary libraries such as bs4, Selenium, Scrapy, pandas, and other dependencies.

 2. Install the appropriate WebDriver for Selenium: